Why software development is about people rather than computers

 - The computer itself doesn't care if your code is an unreadable mess or not

-- Quote from Martin Fowler: "Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand."
+- "Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand." - Martin Fowler

 - Often, a readable piece of decently performant code adds way more value to the codebase than a hard-to-read piece of heavily optimized code